chrisjg3/Remake-Game-in-cpp/README.md

 # Remake-Game

 ## Purpose
-Just to note, this doesn't have the end goal of being a very advanced game.
+Just to note, this isn't a project a necessarily will complete.
 I wanted to have a fun way to practice smart pointers, linked lists, (data structures, algortihms, best practices, etc.) while I have a few weeks between classes.
 I am also at the same time learning rust, so I may attempt to include some things in rust just to get used to using dynamically allocated memory in that language.

 ## Upcoming Plans / Structure:
 This is for organizing my thoughts: